cemrtkn/sorry-that-i-didnt-pay-for-your-ATTENTION/README.md

 The audio embedding space that this installation makes use of was created using the ResNet genre classification model trained in the repo [FFT Recommendation](https://github.com/cemrtkn/FFT_recommendation).
 The data used to train the model is the "small" variant of the [FMA](https://github.com/mdeff/fma) dataset with 8000 30 second long sound clips from songs and field recordings labeled into 8 genres/classes.
 Without going too much into the details, the conversion of sound clips to embeddings is as follows:
 1. Take 30 sec long clips from songs and field recordings at 44.1 kHz as a 16 bit audio.
 2. Run it through the process_audio.py script in the above-mentioned repo to obtain [Mel Spectrograms](https://medium.com/analytics-vidhya/understanding-the-mel-spectrogram-fca2afa2ce53) with shape (256, 646).
-3. Remove the predictive head of the model to get the embedding layer.
+3. Remove the predictive head of the model to have the model produce embeddings.
-4. Run them through the model to collect 1024-dimensional embeddings.
+4. Run the spectrograms through the model to collect 1024-dimensional embeddings.
 5. PCA to bring 1024 dimensions to a 2D navigable graph.

 This was done for 48 correctly classified (6 from each genre/class) of the 8000 clips in the FMA musical dataset alongside 2 of my originals.

 ### Interactive Piece

-There are 4 photoresistor located at 90 degree angles to each other that represent the 4 directions in a 2D environment(up/right/down/left).
+There are 4 photoresistors located at 90 degree angles to each other that represent the 4 directions in a 2D environment(up/right/down/left).
 The position approximation method went through some iterations but the current setup follows the logic:
 - For every sensor, there is a baseline reading taken at the beginning of the script which is not updated because the room that this work was exhibited in was a constantly dark basement room.
 - Take the intensity of light sensed by a photoresistor as 1/resistance_value, resistance_value being the value that is communicated to the Pi.
 This inversion happens because the working principle of a photoresistor is that the resistance decreases as the light intensity increases
 - The closer the light source is to a sensor the higher the light intensity and the lower the resistance value.
-- Divide the resistance value to the baseline reading every iteration.
+- Divide the resistance value to the baseline reading every iteration to get the relative resistance
--  Subtract the opposite facing sensors' light resistance values from each other to approximate a direction(up/down righ/left) and a distance to the origin.
+-  Subtract the opposite facing sensors' relative resistance values from each other to approximate a direction(up/down righ/left) and a distance to the origin.

 This logic is only robust when the distance is in the mid-range (1-1.5 meters to the sensors directly shining at them) but results in reversed reaction when it is close and far.
 So farther away the observer is closer to the origin, closer they are farther out they are in the 2D space.
 This is due to this way of position approximation is not being suitable for this context.

 A separate thread is initiated to keep a "timer" for 2 mins and if the song closest to the observer doesn't change in that duration, the sound is stopped.

+The embedding space is a 800x800 [pygame](https://github.com/pygame) display with the origin at (400,400).
+Clipping is applied to keep the position value for the observer and the songs in bounds.

+A pygame mixer with 1 channel is used with all 50 clips loaded in as "Sound".
+Clips are played in a loop until the timer stops the channel.

+#### Run the script
 1. Navigate to the directory
 2. ```source venv/bin/activate```
-3. Two modes are available
+3. Two modes are available:

-    i. ```python main.py true``` -> to have the GUI showing position in the 2D embedding space ii. ```python main.py false``` -> to run without GUI
+    i. ```python main.py true``` -> to have the GUI showing position in the 2D embedding space
+    ii. ```python main.py false``` -> to run without GUI

 A service that calls the script in the venv was created in the Pi that gets triggered upon boot.
 The script checks for HDMI connection when it is called and only runs interactive code if it is not attached meaning that the Pi is in its "installation mode".
 The GUI shows clips from different genres/classes in different colors and one can observe how some information about genre classification is reserved even at reduced dimensons.